-Source: MWCOG Round 5.2 Figures, Adopted March, 1995, PWC Office of Mapping & Information Resources
+Source: MWCOG Round 5.2 Figures, Adopted March, 1995, PWC Office of Mapping & Information Resource Source: U.S. Census Bureau, 1990 Census, Census 2000, Census 2010

 Employment in Prince William County has increased as a result of major land development within the area.
 Historically, the leading employment sectors in the County have been retail trade, government, building, and service.
 Industrial parks along Wellington Road and around Gainesville, which are located near Haymarket, have increased both blue and white collar jobs in the area; however County economic development officials continue to seek new industries.
 In the next 10 years, the major growth area of the County is expected to be in the Linton Hall and Wellington Road corridors.
-Since 1990, the County has attracted the Nissan Pavilion, a 25,000-seat outdoor performing arts center, the Prince William Institute, a campus of George Mason University and a new bio-tech research company.
-In addition, IBM has recently returned with a planned merger with the Toshiba company to reopen a manufacturing plan in Manassas that was closed in the early 90's.
+Since 1990, the County has attracted the Nissan Pavilion (now known as Jiffy-Lube Live), a 25,000-seat outdoor performing arts center, the Prince William Institute, a campus of George Mason University and a new bio-tech research company.
+In addition, IBM has recently-returned to the area as part of with a planned merger with the Toshiba company to reopen a manufacturing plant in Manassas that was closed in the early 90's.